 My work explores my personal experience of being a Black woman who has grown up in the united states.
-I want my paintings to encourage self-acceptance and build tolerance for unique appearances.
-I hope to relate to women of color who have felt as isolated as I have within European beauty standards.
-Additionally, I want to start informative conversations about a marginalized group of people within American society.
+My paintings are meant to encourage self-acceptance and build tolerance for unique appearances with a hope to relate to women of color who have felt as isolated as I have within European beauty standards.
+Black women are a marginalized group of people within American society and its due time to start having informative conversations regarding how the world see's us.

 I draw inspiration from the natural hair movement, which encourages non-conformity and legitimacy of afro textured hair.
-I want to put an emphasis on the power that comes from individuals embracing their unique characteristics.
+I am passionate about the power that comes from individuals embracing their unique characteristics.

 Using a highly saturated and bright color palette, I fabricate surreal depictions with no anchor in space and time.
 I create with an undercurrent of my visual influences from sci-fi and fantasy.
 My work is also heavily inspired by Afrofuturism, which concentrates on placing people of color in a futuristic or fantasy aesthetic.
 This genre can be found in books, music, productions, and various art forms.
 All with the hopes of uplifting the Black community to see a future in which they are represented and thrive.